viamrobotics/viam_flutter_provisioning/README.md

 __In-development__ package for provisioning Viam machines using Bluetooth.
-More methods (hotspot, etc.) may be added here or this functionality will be included in another on of our packages.
+More methods (hotspot, etc.) may be added here or this functionality will be included in another one of our packages.

 ## Installation